-- 5.1 It has been determined through consultation that health and social care services will be managed through three divisions (East, West and Fife-wide) and delivered through seven local areas to match the local community planning boundaries of: City of Dunfermline, Cowdenbeath Glenrothes, Kirkcaldy, Levenmouth, North East Fife and South West Fife. - 5.2 Once the Strategic Plan is approved, more work will be undertaken within each locality to develop a local implementation plan.
-This will provide the opportunity to link to area housing plans already being implemented within each locality.
-The experience of the housing sector in area planning will contribute to the successful delivery of health and social care outcomes, offering the opportunity for joint local responses to meet local needs.
+5.1 Public consultation helped determine the administrative boundaries for health and social care services.
+These include three divisions (East, West and Fife-wide) and seven local areas replicating the local community planning localities of City of Dunfermline, Cowdenbeath Glenrothes, Kirkcaldy, Levenmouth, North East Fife and South West Fife.

+5.2 Once the Strategic Plan is approved, work will be undertaken within each locality to develop a local implementation plan.
+There will be opportunities to link to operational housing teams within each locality, already achieving housing improvements and supporting vulnerable communities through the implementation of area housing plans.
+As locality planning evolves the housing sector is well prepared to extend its contribution to supporting health and social care at locality level.